KirigayaRyuunosuke/ansi-print/README.md

 void printWarn(std::string);
 void printErr(std::string);
 ```
-These two are wrapper for other function allowing for faster programing of errors and warning.
+These two are wrappers for other function allowing for faster warnings and errors printing.

 ### ANSI::Color enum
 ```cpp